v12technology/fluxtion/docs/sections/why-fluxtion.md

 minimal latency, streamlines development and is free from vedor lock-in

 {: .info }
-If you have an existing system, and you want a cost-effective way to integrate stream processing and real-time AI/ML then Fluxtion is a great fit for you.
+**Have an existing system and want a cost-effective way to integrate stream processing and real-time AI/ML? <br/>
+Fluxtion is a great fit for you**
 {: .fs-4 }

 * Real-time streaming compute engine <br/>